tntmod54321/skribbl-image-saver-userscript/README.md

  skribbl.io image saving userscript for greasemonkey/tampermonkey

 # installing
-right now just copy and paste the contents of the .js file into a 'new script' and save it in tampermonkey/greasemonkey, I'll probably upload to greaseyfork soon.
+copy the contents of the js file into a new script or install from [Greasy Fork](https://greasyfork.org/en/scripts/451362-skribbl-image-saver).
 only tested on chrome
 will ask to save multiple files